-Buddhism, Taoism, Confucianism, and wisdom traditions from Asia.
+Buddhism, Taoism, Confucianism, and the wisdom traditions of Asia.

-Eastern philosophy encompasses diverse traditions from India, China, Japan, and other Asian cultures.
-While internally varied, these traditions often emphasize practice, harmony, and transformation rather than purely theoretical analysis.
+Eastern philosophy covers diverse traditions from India, China, Japan, and elsewhere across Asia.
+The internal variety is huge.
+As a generalisation, these traditions tend to emphasise practice, harmony, and personal transformation over purely theoretical analysis.

 Key Differences from Western Philosophy